adychn/fast-style-transfer/README.md

 This MTCNN model is obtained from Python Package Index (PyPI) (https://pypi.org/project/mtcnn/).
 The model is adapted from the Facenet’s MTCNN implementation.
 It detects human faces and labels five features of each detected face (two for eyes, one for nose, two for month).

 The purpose of this experiment is to find out how well finer resolution image objects can be detected.
 And human face particularly is usually the most interesting subject of a photo, and each face is usually comparably small, occupying less pixels than many well-define objects, such as a car, a cat, or a dog.
 So I figure it will be interesting to do this finer, more focused detection task compared to the FasterRCNN.
 The reason I say more focus is because of MTCNN's three cascaded network detection on one usually small patch of an image.

+MTCNN on stylized images see a significant degradation compared to original images.
+And between different stylized normalizations, there is no observable difference or improvement.
+I suspect it may due to MTCNN detection sensitivity that eliminates many true postives, and favors only the higher confidence information.

 ### mtcnn_warriors.jpg
 #### Content Image